LSK (musician): Music career

 Prior to his solo career, Kenny was the frontman of the group Bedlam Ago Go, which was signed to Sony Soho Square and released one album, Estate Style Entertainment, in 1997.

 His debut solo album was the self-titled LSK but also known as Mozaik, was released in September 2000.
-The follow-up, Oulaw, followed in February 2003, and remains his latest solo album to date.
+The follow-up, Outlaw, followed in February 2003, and remains his latest solo album to date.

 LSK first collaborated with Faithless on their UK Number 1, 2004 album No Roots, and has continued as a touring and recording musician with the group.
 He has toured and recorded with the band since that time.

 During the mid-2010s, he was part of Maxi Jazz's side project Maxi Jazz & the E-Type Boys, which released a studio album in 2016.

 In 2024, LSK collaborated Faithless on "I'm Not Alone (Rest Well Maxwell)", a tribute to their late founding vocalist Maxi Jazz.
 LSK features on the 2025 Faithless studio album Champion Sound, including the track "In Your Own Groove".